elemoine/blog/content/from-camptocamp-to-mirantis.rst

 I just finished my third week, so the whole business is still very very new to me.
 But I feel that I've already learned quite a lot; things that I understood but were a bit abstract are now getting more palpable.
-The mission of my team is to to build an end-to-end monitoring solution for OpenStack that can scale to thousands of nodes.
+The mission of my team is to build an end-to-end monitoring solution for OpenStack that can scale to thousands of nodes.
 I think it's a great mission!
 We use great technologies like Heka, Kafka and influxDB to accomplish our mission.